-Fainting is a type of unconsciousness that comes on suddenly and may only last a few seconds.
+Fainting is a type of unconsciousness that happens suddenly and may only last a few seconds.
 Other types can last much longer.

-When someone appears to be unconscious or unresponsive, the first thing to do is ask them if they are okay in a loud voice; then gently shake them, unless they appear to have a spinal cord injury.
-If they do not respond, follow these steps in this order:
+If someone seems unconscious or unresponsive, the first thing to do is ask if they are OK in a loud voice.
+If they don’t respond, gently shake them.
+But if they might have a spinal cord injury, it is best not to move the person until emergency services arrive.

-- look for signs they are breathing
+- Look for signs that they are breathing.

-- check for a pulse or heartbeat
+- Check for a pulse or heartbeat.

-- does not appear to be breathing
+- does not seem to be breathing

 - does not respond or regain consciousness within 1 minute